+California Nursing is for those interested in becoming a licensed nurse in California or advancing their professional nursing career.
 California is one of the best states for nursing, with some of the highest pay rates and highest job market demand in the US.
 The process of becoming a nurse in California is similar to most other states, but every state has its own particular rules.
 How do you become a nurse in California?

 How Do You Become a Licensed Practical Nurse in California?

-The course must be completed through an on-campus program because it requires clinical experience.
+The course must be completed through an on-campus program because it requires a clinical experience.
 The California Nursing Board requirements for LPNs also include a person completing a CPR program and passing the National Council Licensure Examination-PN, also known as the NCLEX-PN.
 In addition to passing the NCLEX, part of the California nurse requirements also include fingerprinting and paying the application fee.

 How Do You Become a Registered Nurse in California